tsgates/arch-wiki-markdown/wiki/Fonts.md

     xset +fp /usr/share/fonts/local
     xset fp rehash

+In case the first command causes the following error

+    $ xset +fp /usr/share/fonts/local/
+    xset:  bad font path element (#0), possible causes are:
+        Directory does not exist or has wrong permissions Directory missing fonts.dir
+        Incorrect font server address or syntax

+you'll have to run

+    # cd /usr/share/fonts/local;mkfontdir

 > Creating a package

 You should give pacman the ability to manage your fonts, which is done